 "Invisible" hearing aids have all the basic features that enable clear hearing in every situation, but because of their very small size they cannot take advantage of advanced features such as wireless connection with various devices, and they are not available in rechargeable mode, but only with disposable batteries.
 And the smaller the devices, the more frequently the batteries need to be replaced."

 Replacing batteries is a nuisance and ecologically objectionable.
-But the rechargeable batteries of larger devices don't last forever either.
+But the rechargeable batteries of larger or costlier devices don't last forever either.
 Usually they can be recharged 1000 times.
 If recharged overnightly they last roughly three years.
 After that the expensive device is dead and can be trashed or kept as a souvenir.
 With some brands, the battery can be replaced, but this can cost "a few hundred dollars".